Southampton City Council, working with Solent Transport, is one of a number of local authorities taking part in a national trial of rental e-scooters.

 To use an e-scooter you will need:

 - A full or provisional driving licence that has category Q entitlement.
-This allows you to drive 2-wheeled and 3-wheeled vehicles without pedals with: an engine size not more than 50cc if powered by an internal combustion engine, with a maximum design speed of no more than 25km/h (15.5mph).
-Note that Southampton e-scooters are limited to 12.5mph.
+This allows you to drive two-wheeled and three-wheeled vehicles without pedals with: an engine size not more than 50cc if powered by an internal combustion engine, with a maximum design speed of no more than 25 kilometres per hour (15.5 miles per hour).
+Note that Southampton e-scooters are limited to 12.5 miles per hour

 - To be 18 or over

-- To sign up via the Voi app and scan your photo driving licence.
-You can download the app via the play and app stores
+- To sign up via the Breeze or Voi app and scan your photo driving licence.
+You can download the apps via the Play and App stores

 How do I use an e-scooter?